EnchiladaStyle/PersonalSoftwarePortfolio/DataStructuresTutorial/stacks.md

-the above code removes "1" from the list.

 ## Example Problem

 The program below uses a stack to keep track of songs played from a playlist and allow replay functionality.